Gautamr16/Kubernetes-K8s-/Kubernetes.md

 ## The Data Plane
 The data plane is responsible for running application workloads.
 It includes the following key components on each worker node:

-### Components of the Data Plane
+### Key Components of Worker Nodes
 - **Pods:**
     - The smallest and simplest Kubernetes object.
 A pod represents a single instance of a running process in your cluster and can contain one or more containers.

 - **Kubelet:**
-    - Ensures the containers described in PodSpecs are running and healthy.
+    - Ensures containers are running in a Pod.

 - **Container Runtime:**
     - Runs the containers inside pods.
+    - Software responsible for running containers (e.g., Docker, container d).

 - **Kube-proxy:**
-    - Manages networking for pods, ensuring network traffic is correctly routed.
+    - Maintains network rules on nodes.

 ## Getting Started